AprilAngland/triviawithus/README.md

 - Be careful to only run it once!!
 - edit mailing list in script/InvitationPublic.js rename the file into Invitation.js
-- edit the email template in public/Invitation.html
+- edit the email template in public/InvitationPublic.html and rename the file into Invitation.html
 - Run the below command to send out invitation

 ```